 And when you live in a power law world, that’s all that matters.

-Thanks to Zack Jones and Derek Florko for helping to turn this article into something readable.
+Thanks to Zack Jones and Derek Florko for reading early drafts of this article.